 - Make your own sauce from scratch for a less-processed dish.
 Homemade sauce is easy to make.
 Really all you need is tomato sauce and seasoning.

 - Add other veggies into the lasagna.
-Mushrooms will compliment the recipe well.
-But feel free to add your favorites.
+Mushrooms will complement the recipe well, but feel free to add your favorites.

 - Take out any of the veggies you don't like.
 No recipe is set in stone.
 If you don't like or can't have it, toss it out.